Iris Birtwistle

-Iris Mary Birtwistle (29 May 1918 – 22 June 2006; also known as Lilla and IM Birtwistle) was an English lyric poet and gallery owner who nurtured young artists despite eventually losing her sight.
+Iris Mary Birtwistle (29 May 1918 – 22 June 2006; also known as Lilla and IM Birtwistle) was an English lyric poet and gallery owner.

-Life and career
+Early life and education

-Born near Blackburn, Lancashire on 29 May 1918, the second of eight children of a cotton-mill owner, James Astley Birtwistle and his wife Muriel Mary (née Marwood).
-Her brother, Col. Michael Albert Astley Birtwistle, was a High Sheriff of Lancashire.
-Her younger sister is the poet and non-fiction writer Angela Kirby.
-She was a cousin of race horse trainer Monica Dickinson (née Birtwistle, the mother of Michael Dickinson).
-She was educated at the Convent of the Holy Child Jesus, Mayfield, Sussex and at the Reimann School of Art in London.
-During the Second World War, she enlisted as an officer in the Wrens.
+Birtwistle was born near Blackburn, Lancashire, on 29 May 1918, the second of eight children of the cotton mill owner James Astley Birtwistle and his wife, Muriel Mary (née Marwood).
+Her brother, Col. Michael Albert Astley Birtwistle, served as High Sheriff of Lancashire.
+Her younger sister was the poet and non-fiction writer Angela Kirby.
+She was a cousin of the race horse trainer Monica Dickinson (née Birtwistle), the mother of Michael Dickinson.

-Throughout her life she wrote poetry, which in the 1940s, 1950s and 1960s appeared in many of the major journals and other well known publications, including: Poetry Review, The New English Weekly, The Fortnightly, The Spectator, The Tablet, and The Times Literary Supplement.
-She was admired by leading writers of her day such as T. S. Eliot, Robert Graves, and Dame Muriel Spark (who credited Birtwistle with her conversion to Catholicism).
+She was educated at the Convent of the Holy Child Jesus, Mayfield, Sussex, and at the Reimann School of Art in London.
+During the Second World War, she was commissioned as an officer in the Women’s Royal Naval Service (Wrens).